 If you are interested in more resources for when pregnancy becomes complicated and discouraging, I encourage you to check out “Redeeming Childbirth.”
 This is a powerful book that has helped many struggling moms.
 The following prayer for pregnancy cards is available at the end of the post completely for free.

-Dear Lord, this pregnancy is becoming so uncomfortable.
+Dear God, this pregnancy is becoming so uncomfortable.
 My body hurts, aches, and feels so abnormal.
 I want to rest and my body screams against the possibility.
 Why did you make something so beautiful fraught with so much pain?
 I know it has to do with sin.
 So I submit this season to you and request that you hold me when this pregnancy pain becomes unbearable.
 I will not succumb to the depression of the pain.
 I trust that you will uphold me.
 Praise your name forever.
+In the name of Jesus, amen.

-Dear Lord, I confess that I am not perfect.
+Dear Heavenly Father, I confess that I am not perfect.
 I confess that this pregnancy scares me.
 I want to see my little one soon and enjoy the creation that you so beautifully crafted.
 Please provide my little one and me with a safe pregnancy.
 Give me grace for whatever lies ahead.
+In Jesus’ name, amen.

 Dear Lord, I need a prayer for pregnancy complications that you will hear.
 I know that you always hear because you are my sovereign God, but right now I am desperate for you to hear my plea.
 This pregnancy feels tough.
 I feel weak and I need your strength.
 Please surround me with your grace and peace as I learn how to be more like you through this pregnancy.
 Please protect my little baby that you are forming in my womb.

-Dear Lord, I thank you for this mother that is reading this post.
+Dear Father, I thank you for this mother that is reading this post.
 May you bless her and keep her during her pregnancy.
-Surround her with love and remind her of your love.
+Surround her with loving care and remind her of your love.
 Amen.

 You can grab the 6 prayer cards from this post completely free, no sign-up is necessary!
-Just click on the image below.
+Just click on the image or button below.

 A Little More About Lelia